eclipse-iceoryx/iceoryx/iceoryx_examples/iceoptions/README.md

 ## Code walkthrough

+!!! info
+    This example describes a single publisher scenario.

 ### Publisher

 In order to configure a publisher, we have to supply a struct of the type `iox::popo::PublisherOptions` as a second parameter.